 services, and offers workshops and presentations to artists, schools and the general public.

-The Public Art Advisory Committee (PAAC) is the standing committee of the RACC Board that
+The Public Art Committee (PAC) is the standing committee of the RACC Board that

 oversees Public Art Program policies, setting goals and providing curatorial guidance for the